LLNL/popclass/JOSS/paper.md

 signal do not contain enough information to definitively identity the lens type.
 However, different lens types (e,g., Stars vs black holes) can lie in different but overlapping regions of the characteristics of the microlensing signal.
 For examples, black holes tend to be more massive than stars and therefore cause microlensing signals that are longer.
+Current Galactic models allow the simulation of where differnt lens types lie in the observational space and can therfore be leveraged to classify an event [@Lam2020].

 `popclass` allows a user to match characteristics of a microlensing signal to a simulation of the Galaxy to calculate lens class probabilities for an event.
 The user can flexibly use constraints